Cut Resistant Gloves

 Abrasion Resistance

 Abrasion testing is now carried out using a different test paper.
 As a result, safety gloves will receive a different score under EN 388:2016 to the score originally assigned under EN 388:2003.
-So don't be alarmed if your gloves have a different rating under the new standard than what they did in the old, this still means that your safety gloves offer some abrasion resistance; however, it may be a little lower due to the new test.
+This means gloves may have a different rating under the new standard than what they did in the old.

 Cut Resistance Testing